FerretDB/FerretDB/website/blog/2023-11-16-guide-to-migrating-mongodb-ferretdb.md

 For others, it may simply be a way to reduce costs.
 Whatever the reason may be, it's important to identify it and ensure that FerretDB is the right fit for your use case.

+### Plan your migration process

+Of course, migration is not something you want to do in a hurry.
+It requires careful planning and execution.
+So it's important to plan your migration process to ensure that it goes smoothly.
+You probably want to run FerretDB with your application in a test environment for a period of time before migrating your production data.
+This will help you identify any potential migration issues.
+You can also use this opportunity to test your application against FerretDB to ensure that it works as expected.
+Check out the [pre-migration planning process](https://docs.ferretdb.io/migration/premigration-testing/) to FerretDB on how to achieve this.

 ### Evaluate your existing MongoDB setup with FerretDB

 FerretDB is a good alternative for MongoDB in many use cases, but not all.
-In that case, it is probably a good idea to evaluate your existing MongoDB setup with FerretDB to ensure that it is a good fit for your application.
+As such, it is probably a good idea to evaluate your existing MongoDB setup with FerretDB to ensure that it is a good fit for your application.
 This approach would help you identify if there are any potential challenges that could impact migration.
 If there are, it would be a nice starting point when communicating with the FerretDB team on finding a solution.

-For example, FerretDB does not support all MongoDB features, so it is important to check that the features you need are supported [see list of supported features here](https://docs.ferretdb.io/reference/supported-commands/).
+For example, FerretDB does not support all MongoDB features, so it is important to check that the features you need are supported ([see list of supported features here](https://docs.ferretdb.io/reference/supported-commands/)).
-There are also some differences in usage that you should be aware of, and you can [take a look at those differences here](https://docs.ferretdb.io/diff/).
+There are also some differences in usage that you should be aware of – [take a look at those differences here](https://docs.ferretdb.io/diff/).

-You probably want to run FerretDB with your application in a test environment for a period of time before migrating your production data.
-This will help you identify any potential migration issues.
-You can also use this opportunity to test your application against FerretDB to ensure that it works as expected.
-Check out the pre-migration planning process to FerretDB on how to achieve this.

 ### Backup your data